marcojakob/edu.makery/source/_posts/2013-01-07-javafx-date-picker.md

 ### Add the Library and CSS ###
-Download and add the `schudt-javafx-datepicker.jar` file from above to the `lib` folder.
+Download and add the `schudt-javafx-datepicker-x-x-x.jar` file from above to the `lib` folder.
 Add it to the classpath with *right-click | Build Path | Add to Build Path*.

 Add the `DatePicker.css` file to the `ch.makery.address.view` package.